 - Will you leave the session with knowledge that you didn’t have before you arrived?

 - Will you feel as if you represented your organization well?

 Come prepared and the answer will be yes!

 With our new structure for 2020, foundation representatives will be seated at tables with a limited number of seats (8 max).
 You’ll have the opportunity to rotate to three different funder’s tables.
 Choose the first foundation you would like to meet and have a seat.
 Only one representative from an organization may be seated at a funder’s table during the same round.
 The ONLC Meet the Funders moderator will begin the first 20 minute round.
 You’ll have exactly two minutes at each table to give your “elevator speech” about a specific program for which you’re seeking funding.
 In the final two minutes, the funder may offer next steps if they feel there may be a good fit for seeking support.
 Each table will have a two minute timer to assist in timekeeping.
 The moderator will announce when the round is over and it will then be time to move to another table.
 To maintain the flow of these sessions, it is imperative that you move on and choose a new foundation for each round.

 Space is limited and available on a first come basis.
 You won’t be able to meet with every funder in attendance, so do your advanced research to prioritize by reading about the attending funders HERE.

 Research the foundations – Use the website!
 The ONLC website’s “Participating Foundations” page is an incredible resource.
 There are short descriptions and links to information pages on each of the foundations.

-Know the foundation’s funding priorities – For example, it would not be a productive use of anyone’s time at your table to ask questions about an environmental project if the foundation only funds the arts.
+Know the foundation’s funding priorities – For example, it would not be a productive use of anyone’s time at your table to pitch your environmental project to a founation that only funds the arts.

 Have a plan before the session begins – The Meet the Funders session schedules will be available on the website in April as well in the conference guide you will receive at registration.
 Be prepared.
 Know the foundation reps you hope to see.
 The session changes move quickly.